egeotenen/egeotenen.github.io/_pages/cv.md

-* Summer Intern, Aarhus University,			  		                      		*2019*
+**Summer Intern, Aarhus University**		  		                      		*2019*

 Center on Autobiographical Memory Research (CON AMORE) / AARHUS

 Advisor: Asst.
 Prof. Annette Bohn

 Contributing to the postdoc project of Dr. Muge Ozbek Akcay, which was a cross-cultural study between Danish-Turkish young and old generations’ life story narratives, cultural life scripts, and their wellbeing, by coding the life scripts, the number of life story events, and the emotional valence of these events for the Turkish sample

 Attending the cognitive psychology courses provided by Dr. Muge Ozbek Akcay and Dr. Sinue Salgado, and attending the Culture Lab meetings with Annette Bohn and lunch discussions in which guest researchers present their research and findings